Cast iron cooking gear is durable. With proper care, it will last practically forever.

 - Boil a small amount of water to loosen

-- Scrape the burnt area with a metal utensil
+- Scrape the area with a metal utensil

 - Follow the cleaning instructions above